Lower Your Carbohydrate Intake With These 7 Strategies

 7 Strategies to Lower Your Carbohydrate Intake

-If you’re trying to lower your carbohydrate intake, these strategies below will be incredibly helpful!
+If you want to effectively lower your carbohydrate intake, these proven strategies below will be incredibly helpful for your health and weight loss goals.

 1. Swap Lettuce in Place of Bread